 You already told us.

-We have a pre-9-11 mindset, and we're back in a situation where a group of people that are ruthless and evil have waged war against us and declared war against us, and we have not declared war against them because we're afraid to identify them who they for who they truly are.
+We have a pre-9-11 mindset, and we're back in a situation where a group of people that are ruthless and evil have waged war against us and declared war against us, and we have not declared war against them because we're afraid to identify them for who they truly are.

 Let's change the topic.